matthewcpaul/mcp/_work/apple.md

 ---
 layout: default
 order: 4
+image: ../images/apple-hero.png
 title: Apple
 role: Experience Designer
 tenure: 2015
-description: I spent a summer in Cupertino, CA working with a team at Apple to design one of their first business-focused iOS applications.
-We explored some interesting ways to extend the Apple ecosystem, and collaborated with engineers in Toronto, ON to build the product.
+description: I spent a summer in Cupertino, CA working with the talented team at Apple to design one of their first <a href="https://www.apple.com/business/products-platform/">100 business apps</a>.
+We explored ways to extend the iOS ecosystem for people at work, and collaborated with engineers in Toronto, ON to help ship the product.
 ---